- Car Reviews

 What is it?

-However, there’s now a seven speed dual-clutch gearbox and an all new chassis, partially constructed of carbon, that’s 50 per cent stiffer than the Gallardo’s.
-Is that enough to return Lambo’s ‘entry-level’ supercar to the top of the class above the Ferrari 458 and McLaren 650S?
+There's a new seven speed dual-clutch gearbox and an all new chassis, partially constructed of carbon, that’s 50 per cent stiffer than the Gallardo’s.
+Is that enough to return Lambo’s ‘entry-level’ supercar to the top of the class above the brilliant Ferrari 488 and McLaren 650S?